Dental Bridges are an Excellent Solution for Replacing Missing Teeth

 How Dental Bridges are Placed

 During your initial consultation, one of our doctors will use state-of-the-art technology to review the severity of your tooth loss and determine the type of restoration best suited for your needs.
-Patients with insufficient jawbone tissue or those looking for a faster replacement option may prefer a fixed dental bridge using their remaining teeth as support rather than undergoing dental implant surgery.
+Patients with insufficient bone tissue or those looking for a faster replacement option may prefer a fixed dental bridge using their remaining teeth as support rather than undergoing dental implant surgery.
 Once your dentist has established a treatment plan for you, a follow-up appointment will be set to begin the preparation phase.
 Patients choosing an implant-supported bridge will first require dental implant placement.

 Patients choosing a traditional bridge will need to have abutment teeth reshaped to ensure the crown fits seamlessly and comfortably.
 A temporary bridge can be placed while you wait for your customized restoration to be made.
 Once the abutment teeth have been adequately prepared or when you have fully recovered from dental implant surgery, impressions will be taken of your teeth.
 Our onsite dental lab will use these impressions to fabricate your customized dental bridge.
 In approximately two weeks, your bridge will be permanently secured to your implant posts or abutment teeth.